Glossary for the Antibiotic Pipeline

 Drug target: The bacterial structure that an antibiotic acts upon.
 For example, macrolide antibiotics bind to a specific part of the bacterial ribosome to impede the vital process of manufacturing proteins.

 Gram-negative bacteria3: Bacteria that appear pinkish or red when subjected to a laboratory staining method known as the Gram stain test, which is used to differentiate categories of bacteria.
 Gram-negative bacteria can readily acquire resistance to multiple drugs and easily spread resistance to other bacteria.
 They have a double-layered membrane and a variety of pumps that expel drugs from the cell, factors that make them particularly difficult to attack with antibiotics.
 Gram-negative bacteria cause a wide range of serious infections, and some have become increasingly resistant to available antibiotic treatments.
-Examples of important Gram-negative pathogens with known drug resistance are Escherichia coli, Acinetobacter baumannii, Pseudomonas aeruginosa, Klebsiella pneumonia, and Neisseria gonorrhoeae.
+Examples of important Gram-negative pathogens with known drug resistance are Escherichia coli, Neisseria gonorrhoeae, and Gram-negative ESKAPE bacteria: Klebsiella pneumoniae, Acinetobacter baumannii, Pseudomonas aeruginosa, and Enterobacter species.

 Indication: The disease or condition for which a drug was approved by FDA.
 Antibiotics may be approved for a number of conditions, including urinary tract infections, bacterial pneumonia, and skin infections caused by multidrug-resistant bacteria and a variety of others.
 Indications are described on the drug’s label.